(Published February 2021, last updated April 2023)

 La Romieu is located 486.1 kilometres (303.8 miles) along the traditional Chemin de Saint-Jacques path.

-My preferred route follows the variante from Figeac through the Célé valley which increases the distance to 507 kilometres (316.9 miles)—a twenty-nine day walk from the starting point of Le Puy-en-Velay.
-Read more to learn all you need to know about both routes.
+My preferred route follows the variante from Figeac through the Célé valley which increases the distance to 507 kilometres (316.9 miles)—a relaxed 29-day walk from the starting point of Le Puy-en-Velay, but if you are pressed for time, La Romieu can be reached quite comfortably in time for lunch on the twenty-third day of walking without sacrificing any of the highlights.

 If you prefer to set your own agenda, I share the steps I take to plan my itinerary on any long-distance walk (using the Chemin de Stevenson as a case study)